Cedar Hill Nature Preserve

 Professional burn teams can be contracted with, or in some areas there are burn associations that can be leveraged.
 TPWD will provide some training and maybe some assistance.

-We have not conducted a burn of the mulched area as of October 2024, but projected costs are $50 per acre for the 140-acre project area.
+We have not conducted a burn of the mulched area as yet, but plan to burn in winter of 2025.
+Projected costs are $50 per acre for the 170-acre project area.
 Contracting with a burn team for a much smaller area will probably cost much more per acre.

 The only alternative to prescribed burning is shredding on a one-to-two-year cycle.
 This will control the woody regrowth pretty well, but it will not lead to as much habitat diversity.